Budapest’s Bests in Three Days

 Gellért Hill

-The imposing Gellért hill, that towers over the Pest waterfront of the Danube has been used to good effect to suppress forces for change.
+The imposing Gellért hill, which towers over the Pest waterfront of the Danube, has been used to good effect to suppress forces for change.
 Italian missionary Szent Gellért was reportedly rolled down the hill in 1046 to his death by revolting pagans.
-The Austrians then built a Citadel from which to lord it over the Magyars.
+The Austrians then built a Citadel to lord over the Magyars.

-Ultimately, Christianity won through with Gellért canonized in 1083.
-The Gellért Statue captures the saint preaching defiantly but precariously on the edge of the hill.
+Ultimately, Christianity won, with Gellért canonized in 1083.
+The Gellért Statue captures the saint preaching defiantly but precariously on the hill’s edge.
 It dates back to 1904 and is the work of Hungarian sculptor Gyula Jankovits (1865–1920).

 Time: 1–2 hours.